Welcome to the MIT Laboratory for Aviation and the Environment

 At the MIT Laboratory for Aviation and the Environment we are addressing both problems.
 We are working to increase our fundamental understanding of the environmental impacts of aircraft and fuels on a lifecycle basis, and to develop tools that policy-makers, researchers and designers use to assess the environmental and economic implications of aviation policy and engineering decisions.

-The MIT Laboratory for Aviation and the Environment hosts the operational headquarters of the outgoing FAA Center of Excellence for aviation noise and emissions mitigation (PARTNER), and co-hosts the headquarters for the replacement FAA Center of Excellence for alternative jet fuels and environment (ASCENT).
+The MIT Laboratory for Aviation and the Environment co-hosts the headquarters for the US FAA Center of Excellence for alternative jet fuels and environment (ASCENT).